 However, their friendship didn’t last long and the two parted their ways, consequently developing their own version of the new file system.
 In 1989, IBM made HPFS which was used in the OS/2 operating system while the partnership was still going on.
 Microsoft launched NTFS v1.0 and released it with Windows NT 3.1 in 1993.

 NTFS v3.1 was launched with Microsoft’s Windows XP and it hasn’t been changed much since then, although, numerous additions like partition shrinking, self-healing, and NTFS Symbolic links have been added.
-Also, the implemented capacity of NTFS file system is only 256 TB out the whopping 16 EB – 1 KB which was done with the launch of Windows 8, for which Microsoft
+Also, the implemented capacity of NTFS file system is only 256 TB out the whopping 16 EB – 1 KB which was done with the launch of Windows 8.

 Other notable features include reparse points, sparse file support, disk usage quotas, distributed link tracking, and file-level encryption.
 The NTFS file system supports backward compatibility with the previous versions.